mdtalhachy/mtc-hugo-typo/content/posts/disclaimer.md

 ---
 title: "AI, AGI, and the Future: Insights from the Last Two Weeks"
 date: "2025-02-06"
-summary: "I'm going to share some incredible insights I've come across in the past two weeks.
-The world is moving at an accelerated speed—something you might not fully notice from Bangladesh.
-So let me give you a snapshot of what's happening."
+summary: "I'm going to share some incredible insights I've come across in the past two weeks."
 description: "AI, AGI, and the Future."
 toc: false
 readTime: true